♥ Expert Guide by a Kashmir-based Local Explorer

 📍 Pari Mahal Terraces

-The golden light hitting the ancient stone arches with the Dal Lake in the background is pure magic.
+The golden light hitting the ancient stone arches with Dal Lake in the background is pure magic.

 📍 Gulmarg Phase 2